top of page

 Autism has several alternative names that you may encounter.
 The medical term for autism is Autism Spectrum Disorder (ASD), which is commonly used by healthcare professionals and appears in medical records and documents.

-Since everyone is unique, we respect each individual's right to choose how they identify.
-However, we advise caution in using the term and will strive to do so in all of our communications.
+We respect each individual's right to choose how they identify.
+However, we prefer to use "autism" will strive to do so in all of our communications unless you request that we do otherwise.

-If you would like to learn more, go to our Resources section.
+If you would like to learn more about autism in general, check out our Resources section.

 If I am Autistic, am I inferior or unlovable?